-Sensory awareness training and consultancy
+Sensory awareness training

 An invaluable opportunity to learn directly from those living with sight and hearing impairments and deafblindness.
 Our trainers encourage participants to explore any preconceptions they may have, ask the awkward questions and ultimately instil confidence and break down barriers.

 We have a range of courses available – full of half day.
 You can book a whole course for your organisation or individual spaces on our regular sessions, and we can train at your location or ours.

 Courses covering sight, hearing and dual sensory loss:

 - Lived Experience Sensory Awareness

 - Bespoke sessions to suit your needs